alex-straw/dex-assignment/README.md

 ### How it works

-+ The TTD token can be purchased through the contract by sending Wei to the buyToken function.
++ The TTD token can be purchased through the contract by sending Wei to the `buyToken` function.
 When buyToken is called, half of the sent Wei is transferred to the owner of the contract (which is automatically set to be the deployer of the contract).

-+ The TTD token can be sold by calling the sellToken and specifying the number of TTD tokens to sell.
++ The TTD token can be sold by calling the `sellToken` function and specifying the number of TTD tokens to sell.

 The exchange rates are fixed to be: